ebmdatalab/registry_scrapers_parsers/README.md

 ChiCTR - Under Development but might be impossible to scrape cheaply and easily

 ISRCTN - Not Necessary at present:
-Can generate a CSV of most registry values for entire registry natively through website search.
+Can generate a CSV of most registry values for entire registry natively through website search with long date values.
 Previous ISRCTN Scraper available here https://github.com/opentrials/collectors/tree/master/collectors/isrctn